 By all accounts, 2015 was a very exciting year for Microsoft’s Windows operating system.
 The company kicked off an upgrade program that brought its Windows 10 Update to millions of notebooks desktops and tablets for free.
 We haven’t seen that kind of exciting announcement from Microsoft since, but that’s going to change soon.
-Microsoft is preparing for its biggest, most high-profile Windows 10 update yet.
+Microsoft is about to release its most high-profile Windows 10 update yet.
 It’s calling this upgrade the Windows 10 Creators Update.

 Microsoft launched test versions of the Windows 10 Creators Update just after it launched the Windows 10 Anniversary Update last year.
 Since then, members of the Windows Insider Program have been the first to enjoy some small feature changes.

-Since it held a media event in New York City, the company has shown off some high-profile features it plans to include in the Windows 10 Creators Update.
+Since it held a media event in New York City, the company has shown off some high-profile features included in the Windows 10 Creators Update.
 Some of them are aimed at casual users.
 Others are upgrades meant to boost productivity and keep people connected.
-All are coming sometime in the spring to PCs already running Windows 10 Anniversary Update.
+All are coming to PCs already running Windows 10 Anniversary Update beginning April 11th.